F5Networks/f5-aci-servicecenter/docs/faq.rst

 ------

-**Q. Why do I see 'Request timeout' error on the F5 ACI ServiceCenter UI?**
+**Q. Why do I see a 'Request timeout' error on the F5 ACI ServiceCenter UI?**

-Application UI may show the 'Request timeout' error, if the application or APIC is receiving a lot of traffic.
-Users can retry the same operation again (which displayed the error) and it should be successful after one or more retries.
+The application UI may show the 'Request timeout' error, if the application or APIC is receiving a lot of traffic.
+You can retry the same operation that displayed the error and it should be successful after one or more retries.

 Visibility